Reviewed by: Emelyn Furio

 Swiss Cheese Vine Humidity

 A humidity level of 60-90% generally works best in experience.
-Aerial roots will grow readily, and the plant can easily attach to moss poles and other supporting structures.
+Aerial roots will grow readily; the plant can easily attach to moss poles and other supporting structures.
 Such high humidity is achieved in greenhouses or terrariums.

-The humidity requirement of your Monstera adansonii is higher than other houseplants, but it is not a must.
+The humidity requirement of your Monstera adansonii is higher than that of other houseplants, but it is not a must.
 They are found in Central and South America in areas with high moisture.

 But you can keep this plant in 60% or 40% humidity.
 You will have to water more.